lfishRhungry/zbanner/README.md

   xtate -range fe80::1/120 -scanmodule ndp-ns -src-ip fe80::2 -fake-router-mac
       do NDP NS scan with a link-local source IP in local network.
 ```

+## Typical Modules

+### Typical Scan Modules

+Some scan modules would carry probe modules in same type for different performing.

+I only mention some typicals of them here which do not contain much basic ones like `tcp-syn`, `icmp-echo`, etc. Details are in the help document.

+- `zbanner`: Send probe payload after construct complete TCP connection and grab the response banner.
+All of these happen in **completely stateless manner** so that ZBanner could work in high-speed pachet send rate.
+It accept tcp type probe module.
+ZBanner tech was born from our research papar.

+- `tcp-state`: Do scanning with an user space light weight stack what we called light-state TCP stack.
+Actually it's stateful scan module and accept state type of probe module.
+Light-state tcp stack was born from our research paper.
+It has basic tcp funtions in large-scale scanning scenario and could touch upper layer service over TLS by pairing with `tls-state` probe module.

+- `udp`: Send probe payload in type of udp and try to grab valid response.

+### Generalizable Probe Modules

+However, writing modules in C is not an easy task although it helps writter understand more about principle.
+So I try to provide some highly generalizable Scan and Probe modules.
+These allows you to just use simple commands, regular expressions, or lua scripts to accomplish most of scanning tasks for POC.

+I only present some typicals of them here.
+Details are in the help document.

+- `hello`: Hello probe use static content set by user and reports banner.
+We can set a regex to match the response as successed.
+It is tcp type probe and we have udp and state type version, too.

+- `recog`: Recog probe is like Hello probe but use a fingerprint file in Recog xml format to match the response by a bunch of regex.
+It is useful for version detection.
+It is tcp type probe and we have udp and state type version, too.

+- `http`: For the most import application protocol, we provide Http probe for self-defined http header.
+We also can set a regex to match the response.
+It is tcp type probe and we have state type version, too.

+- `lua-tcp`: Let a specified lua script with proper implementation as a tcp type probe.
+It will save a lot of time for use for writing simple probes.

+- `lua-udp`: The udp type version of `lua-tcp`.

 ## Helps in Detail